-In 2007, BARTON transformed a 19th century building into a visionary green headquarters, designated LEED® (Leadership in Energy and Environmental Design) Platinum by the U.S. Green Building Council (USGBC).
+In 2007, The BARTON Group transformed a 19th century building into a visionary green headquarters, designated LEED® (Leadership in Energy and Environmental Design) Platinum by the U.S. Green Building Council (USGBC).

 BARTON updated the 16,000-square-foot headquarters with a panelized green roof, a geothermal heating and cooling system, energy-efficient windows, a raised floor system to allow for air distribution and electrical and network cabling, and a rainwater collection system.

 LEED Platinum is the highest rating under USGBC’s system for designing and constructing the world’s most energy-efficient and highest-performing buildings.
-The BARTON building represents the first Platinum-certified building in Warren County, the seventh in New York State, and the 105th in the United States.
+At the time of its completion the BARTON building was the first Platinum-certified building in Warren County, the seventh in New York State, and the 105th in the United States.

 LEED Platinum designation is based on a number of green design and construction features that positively impact the project itself and the broader community.
 These features include:

 • Energy-efficiency improvements that exceed New York state building code requirements by 49%

 • A geothermal well field to generate energy-efficient heating and cooling

 • A vegetated, green roof and storm-water-collection system that significantly enhance water conservation

 • Parking spots set aside for bicycles and fuel-efficient vehicles and special shower rooms to accommodate bicycle commuters’ changing needs

 • An indoor environment free of chemicals, with state-of-the-art ventilation and lighting systems